Academic

 • PET, KET and FCE Cambridge Exam preparation syllabus

-• Exam not included
+• Exam is not included

 • Maximum 15 students per class

-• Online placement test to ascertain level
+• Online placement test before arrival to ascertain appropriate exam level

 • Notebook and all course materials included